Can You Take College Classes in High School?

 Advanced Placement

-Most high school students are familiar with Advanced Placement courses.
+Most high school students are familiar with Advanced Placement (AP) courses.
 After taking these classes, students take a test that determines if they will receive college credit.
 Many students take these classes to demonstrate to a college their ability to master college-level classes but neglect to sit for the test for credit.
 Don’t make that mistake.
 If you take the AP class, take the test.

 More than 3600 colleges and universities receive AP Exam scores.
 Over 90 percent of colleges in the U.S. provide credit for qualifying scores.
 You can check the College Board website to find guidelines for specific colleges.